python-geeks/Automation-scripts/wifi_passwords/README.md

 - platform

 ## Support and version
-The script requires **python3 or above** and currenlty supports Windows and Linux platforms,
+The script requires **python3 or above** and currently supports Windows and Linux platforms,

 ## How to use
 ```